After losing a loved one, you have to probate their will within the Texas probate timeline.

 Some may wonder, How long do you have to probate a will in Texas?
 The answer is that you only have four years from the date of the decedent’s death to file the will with a probate court.

-Now that you know what your deadline is, you’re probably wondering, How long does it take to probate a will in Texas?
+Now that you know what your deadline is, and the risks surrounding a failure to meet it, you’re probably wondering, How long does it take to probate a will in Texas?
 We’ll explain.

 How Long Does It Take to Probate a Will in Texas?